mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 AND the abstraction again in template via the graphical design tool.
 However, other behaviour of abstract CT can be observed.

-Begs question how do you learn computation thinking in most abstract?
+Begs question how do you learn computation thinking in most abstract way via explicit teaching, Grover

-I would propose that a design pattern approach, with structured reflection is an excellent way to do that.
-Aligned with LOA and semantic waves.

-If CT is needed, then P4 developed resources suitable for such reflection.
-Linking from docs to descriptions.
-This does need development, an area of promise though.

 While Wing's  emphasis on the importance of the explicity teaching of skills of decomposition, pattern recognition, abstraction, and algorithmic thinking, contribtuion on computational thinking is  more theoretical than applied.

 Grover, Guzdial and Merrie Bergmann - offer more explicit techniques.

 DEVELOP A LEARNING MAP APPENDIX PART TWO

 **More concrete CT**